restfb/restfb.github.io/_includes/documentation/searching.md

 <div class="rfb-callout warning">
 	<h4>Public search changed on 4 April, 2018</h4>
-	<div>With the breaking change on April 2018, Facebook only allows to search for `place`, `placetopic` and `ad_*`.
+	<div>With the breaking change on April 2018, Facebook only allows you to search for `place`, `placetopic`, and `ad_*`.
 All other types are not longer supported.
 Be careful - some old tutorials are not updated yet!</div>
 </div>

-The supported public search types are `place`, `placetopic` and `ad_*`.
-Some types like place need additional parameters so you should have a look at the <a href="https://developers.facebook.com/docs/graph-api/using-graph-api/#search" target="_blank">Facebook Graph API Search documentation.</a>
+The supported public search types are `place`, `placetopic`, and `ad_*`.
+Some types like `place` need additional parameters, so you should have a look at the <a href="https://developers.facebook.com/docs/graph-api/using-graph-api/#search" target="_blank">Facebook Graph API Search documentation.</a>

 {% highlight java %}
 // Searching is just a special case of fetching Connections -